 What is STO?

 It worth noting, that there is one more type of tokens; Security Token.
 This variant of assets is very similar to traditional stocks, to which everyone has actually managed to get used on stock markets.
 The main feature of this particular type is that their owners, in reality, have the right of ownership of a certain share of a company.
-Such form of investment is fully protected by regulators.
+Such a form of investment is fully protected by regulators.
 It means that a company’s failure to fulfill financial obligations to its investors will entail legal proceedings.
-In the UK/EU this kind of investment may well be deemed covered by MIFID II and full regulatory authorisation of the fund will be demanded.
+In the UK/EU this kind of investment may well be deemed covered by MiFID II and full regulatory authorisation of the fund will be demanded.

-Many experts note, that STO will replace ICO on the crowdfunding market.
+Many experts note, that STO will replace ICO in the crowdfunding market.
 The matter is the greatest attributes of ICO and IPO were united in this particular investment tool.
 STO got that level of security, which IPO has, and also the relative simplicity and accessibility that is inherent to ICO.

 Who can make an application for or invest in an STO